hdShang/arxiv-daily/docs/cs-RO/2025-10-20/papers/251017801v1-robobench-a-comprehensive-evaluation-benchmark-for-multimodal-large-.md

 ---
 layout: default
-title: Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain
+title: "Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain"
 ---

 # Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain